filupmarley/org-notes/README.md

 # org-notes
-Files I use for work with emacs and org-mode to track tasks.
+Org files I use for work with emacs org-mode to track tasks, calendar, and notes.